Esther 7

 Notes

-Harbonah's intervention is the final piece of the reversal.
-This eunuch -- one of the seven who served King Xerxes (Esther 1:10) -- provides the detail that seals Haman's fate.
+Harbonah's intervention completes the reversal.
+This eunuch -- one of the seven who served King Xerxes (Esther 1:10) -- supplies the detail that seals Haman's fate.
 He reports two things: first, that a stake fifty cubits high stands at Haman's house; second, that it was built for Mordecai, אֲשֶׁר דִּבֶּר טוֹב עַל הַמֶּלֶךְ ("who spoke good on behalf of the king"), referring to Mordecai's report of the assassination plot (Esther 2:22).
-By linking the stake to Mordecai's loyalty, Harbonah ensures that the king sees the full extent of Haman's wickedness: Haman tried to murder the very man who saved the king's life.
+By linking the stake to Mordecai's loyalty, Harbonah ensures that the king sees the full extent of Haman's malice: Haman tried to murder the man who saved the king's life.

-The king's response is a terse command: תְּלֻהוּ עָלָיו ("hang/impale him on it").
-The brevity conveys both the finality of the judgment and the king's cold fury.
+The king's response is terse: תְּלֻהוּ עָלָיו ("hang/impale him on it").
+Its brevity conveys both the finality of the judgment and the king's anger.

 Verse 10 records the execution in language that emphasizes the poetic justice: וַיִּתְלוּ אֶת הָמָן עַל הָעֵץ אֲשֶׁר הֵכִין לְמָרְדֳּכָי ("they hanged Haman on the stake that he had prepared for Mordecai").
-The verb הֵכִין ("he had prepared, he had established") -- from the root כּוּן ("to establish, to prepare") -- underscores the bitter irony: Haman had carefully, deliberately prepared this instrument of death, and it was used exactly as intended, only on the wrong man.
-The principle articulated in Psalm 7:15-16 -- "he dug a pit and fell into the hole he had made; his mischief returns on his own head" -- finds its fullest narrative expression here.
+The verb הֵכִין ("he had prepared, he had established") -- from the root כּוּן ("to establish, to prepare") -- underscores the irony: Haman had prepared this instrument of death, and it was used as intended, only on the wrong man.
+The principle articulated in Psalm 7:15-16 -- "he dug a pit and fell into the hole he had made; his mischief returns on his own head" -- finds clear narrative expression here.

-The chapter closes with a single, decisive clause: וַחֲמַת הַמֶּלֶךְ שָׁכָכָה ("and the king's fury subsided").
+The chapter closes with a single clause: וַחֲמַת הַמֶּלֶךְ שָׁכָכָה ("and the king's fury subsided").
 The verb שָׁכַךְ ("to subside, to abate, to calm down") is used of anger cooling after justice has been satisfied.
-The same word appears in Genesis 8:1 for the subsiding of the flood waters -- a word of resolution and return to order.
+The same word appears in Genesis 8:1 for the subsiding of the flood waters, a word of resolution and return to order.
 With Haman's execution, the immediate crisis is resolved, though the decree against the Jews still stands and must be addressed in the chapters that follow (Esther 8).

 Interpretations

 The execution of Haman raises questions about divine justice and retribution that different traditions handle in distinct ways.
-Dispensationalist interpreters often see in the book of Esther a picture of God's faithfulness to his covenant promises to Israel -- that no weapon formed against the Jewish people will ultimately succeed (Isaiah 54:17) -- and read Haman's downfall as a type of the eschatological defeat of Israel's enemies.
+Dispensationalist interpreters often see in Esther a picture of God's faithfulness to his covenant promises to Israel -- that no weapon formed against the Jewish people will ultimately succeed (Isaiah 54:17) -- and read Haman's downfall as a type of the eschatological defeat of Israel's enemies.
 Covenant theologians tend to emphasize the moral and spiritual principles at work: God opposes the proud, vindicates the righteous, and ensures that evil is ultimately self-defeating.
-Both traditions affirm that the reversal of Haman's plot is not merely a satisfying story but a revelation of how God governs the moral order of the universe.
+Both traditions affirm that the reversal of Haman's plot is not merely a satisfying story but a revelation of how God governs the moral order.

 The relationship between Haman the Agagite and the ancient enmity between Israel and the Amalekites (1 Samuel 15) has also generated discussion.
 Haman is identified as an אֲגָגִי ("Agagite"), which many scholars connect to Agag, king of the Amalekites.
-If this identification is correct, the conflict between Mordecai (a Benjaminite, like King Saul) and Haman (a descendant of Agag) echoes the ancient struggle between Israel and Amalek that began at the Exodus (Exodus 17:8-16) and was carried forward through Saul's failure to execute Agag completely (1 Samuel 15:9).
-On this reading, the book of Esther represents the final chapter of that ancient conflict, with Mordecai succeeding where Saul failed.
+If this identification is correct, the conflict between Mordecai (a Benjaminite, like King Saul) and Haman (a descendant of Agag) echoes the ancient struggle between Israel and Amalek that began at the Exodus (Exodus 17:8-16) and continued through Saul's failure to execute Agag completely (1 Samuel 15:9).
+On this reading, Esther represents the last chapter of that ancient conflict, with Mordecai succeeding where Saul failed.
 This typological reading has been influential in both Jewish and Christian interpretation, though some scholars caution against pressing the genealogical connection too far.